Submitted by the Bureau of Land Management.

-Individuals may nominate themselves or others to serve on the MAC.
-Nominees, who must be residents of Washington, will be reviewed based on their training, education, and knowledge of the San Juan Islands.
-Nominees should also demonstrate a commitment to consensus building and collaborative decision-making.
-All nominations from represented interests or organizations must include a completed application, letters of reference, and any other information that speaks to the nominee’s qualifications.
+America’s public lands and resources.
+Individuals may nominate themselves or others to serve on the RAC.
+Nominees, who must be residents of the state where the RAC has jurisdiction, will be reviewed based on their training, education, and knowledge of the RAC’s geographic area.
+Nominees should also demonstrate a commitment to consensus-building and collaborative decision-making.
+Letters of reference should accompany all nominations from any represented interests or organizations, a completed RAC application, and any other information that speaks to the nominee’s qualifications.